 Hot cross buns

 Probably the best-known Easter dish of all time – traditionally eaten in countries like the UK, Australia, New Zealand, South Africa and America – the hot cross bun is a lightly spiced, sweet bun that typically contains currants or raisins.
 A distinct feature is the marked cross on top.
 This is commonly believed to signify the crucifixion of Jesus.
 While hot cross buns were once reserved for Good Friday alone, we’re now able to get them at any time of the year.
-Check out our three great Easter recipes, one of which is a baked pudding recipe that features hot cross buns!

 This dessert, popular in the UK and Ireland, is a light fruit cake filled with two layers – one in the middle and one on top – of almond paste or marzipan.
 Usually, eleven or twelve marzipan balls are used to decorate the cake, signifying the apostles.

 Traditionally served to break the Lenten fast, this braided, sweet, egg-enriched bread – also eaten in Hungary and the Czech Republic, among other countries – can come in savoury versions, too.
 Taste and texture-wise, it’s similar to brioche, panettone and challah bread: think soft and fluffy, yet slightly chewy.

 Apart from Easter, this traditional, round Italian bread is also made for Christmas and weddings.
 A cross between brioche and cake, gubana can be filled with nuts, raisins, chocolate and brandy.